 Jobs and commerce are direct economic benefits attributable to LAX.
-Approximately 425,000 jobs in the region and \$65 billion in yearly economic activity were generated by the airport in year 2000°.
+Approximately 294,400 jobs, with labor income of \$13.6 billion and economic output of more than \$39.7 billion, were generated in Los Angeles County alone by the airport in year 2011.
+This economic activity also added \$2.5 billion to local and state tax revenues2.
 As an international port for cargo and freight, LAX provides a foundation for businesses that depend on cargo operations and logistics.
 In this regard, LAX is a vital component of the local, regional, and state economy.
 Failure to modernize LAX would impede the ability to meet airport users' future needs and could threaten the airport's position as one of the nation's premiere airports, thereby limiting the region's future economic vitality.

 - P1.
-Sustain jobs and economic output provided to the local, regional, and state economies. - P2.
-Modernize, upgrade, and improve LAX in order to sustain the airport's economic benefits. - P3.
-Provide for an efficient arrangement of on-airport cargo facilities. - P4.
-Locate those on-airport uses that are dependent on secondary, ancillary commercial uses, adjacent to such uses.
+Sustain jobs and economic output provided to the local, regional, and state economies. - Modernize, upgrade, and improve LAX in order to sustain the airport's economic benefits. - P3.
+Provide for an efficient arrangement of on-airport cargo facilities. - Locate those on-airport uses that are dependent on secondary, ancillary commercial uses, adjacent to such uses.